PowerInfoSSL/vplay/README.md

 then just run it :       ./vplay

-and you see one video after other played. have a good day :)
+and you see one video after other played.(Tested on Respberry PI 2) have a good day :)